wp-plugins/aitch-ref/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

 Remove most absolute urls in your html.
 Useful for switching between development / staging / production environments and painless deployment.
-Requires PHP >= 5.2 ( json_encode )
+Requires PHP >= 5.3

 == Description ==
 Useful for switching between different development environments.
 Attempts to replace any absolute urls, whether generated though Wordpress option like 'siteurl' or 'home', or through hardcoded urls in posts.